Undergraduate financial aid at Hopkins

 - Merit-based scholarships: See a full list of merit-based aid opportunities.

-- Affording Hopkins: A publication on loans and payment programs available to Johns Hopkins students.
+- Paying for College: A publication on loans and payment programs available to Johns Hopkins students.

 - Veterans’ benefits: Eligibility, registration, and contact information.